Take it Outside: Improving the Relationship Between Inside and Out

 Color: Connect the spaces with similar hues

 The use of color is perhaps the simplest way to connect your indoor and outdoor spaces.
 Decorate the deck and pull colors from the nearby interior by selecting plants and flowers that complement your indoor color scheme.
 On your deck, choose outdoor cushions, umbrellas and flowerpots from the same color palette you use inside.
 Coordinate your outdoor dining essentials with your regular indoor tableware, so they’ll mix and match well on your al fresco buffet.
 You don’t have to use the exact hues, but be sure they relate and come from the same color family.
 Plants, candles, cushions and cachepots can all help tie the indoors and outdoors together when they share the same color.
 For your party, grab a few of your indoor accessories and decorate with them outside on the deck to really make it feel like an extension of your party space.
 Even adding a throw or two to your outdoor seating arrangement can help carry colors outdoors (and give your guests a cozy wrap if the night air becomes cool after dusk).
+To make your outdoor space safer for you and your guests, you may want to add a safety railing using Aluminum Deck Railing Kits.

 Flooring: Make it as seamless as possible